ooni/ooni.org/content/install/lepidopter.md

-Lepidopter uses a mDNS (multicast DNS Service Discovery) (Avahi) to publish the SSH and ooniprobe web interface services on a local network with no extra configuration or the need to find out the IP address of lepidopter host.
+Lepidopter uses a mDNS (multicast DNS Service Discovery) (Avahi) to publish the SSH and ooniprobe web interface services on a local network with no extra configuration or the need to find out the IP address of the Lepidopter host.

 ## Access ooniprobe's web interface